Picovoice/rhino/demo/rust/README.md

 ## Installation

-MicDemo uses [miniaudio-rs](https://github.com/ExPixel/miniaudio-rs) for cross-platform audio capture.
+The microphone demo uses [miniaudio-rs](https://github.com/ExPixel/miniaudio-rs) for cross-platform audio capture.
 It uses `bindgen` and therefore requires `clang` to be installed and on the path.
 Use the [`Bindgen` docs](https://rust-lang.github.io/rust-bindgen/requirements.html) for instructions on how to install `clang` for various Operating Systems and distros.

 ## Usage